How to Switch to Solar Power?

 How Much Will I Save with a Solar System in New Jersey?

-New Jersey is one of the few states that can guarantee that most homeowners will actually make money from their solar systems immediately.
-This is because New Jersey offers an incentive called the Solar Renewable Energy Credit (SREC).
-Utility companies in NJ are required to produce a certain amount of solar electricity each year.
+New Jersey is one of the few states that can guarantee most homeowners will actually make money from their solar systems immediately.
+This is because New Jersey offers an incentive called the Transition Renewable Energy Credit (TREC).

-In addition to SRECs, you’ll also be saving money on your electric bill each month.
-And once the system is paid for, it’s all savings for you.
+In addition to TRECs, solar homeowners will also be saving money on their electric bill each month – and once the system is paid for, it’s all savings from there.
 But let’s not get ahead of ourselves – let’s look at some numbers to demonstrate our point.

 Cash Purchase For Solar

 If you are able to purchase your system outright, you’ll benefit from the greatest amount of savings – approximately $37,000 over 25 years!